-Our annual barometer, a collaboration between KPMG Enterprise and European Family Businesses (EFB), shows Europe's family businesses remain positive about the future at a time of rising economic and geopolitical uncertainties.
+Our annual barometer, a collaboration between KPMG Private Enterprise and European Family Businesses (EFB), shows Europe's family businesses remain positive about the future at a time of rising economic and geopolitical uncertainties.
 Innovation, training and education, and diversification are key priorities as they adapt to a fast-changing world — while planning for succession is increasingly on families' minds.

-Europe’s family businesses get ready to hand control to next generation: KPMG Enterprise European Family Business Barometer
+Europe’s family businesses get ready to hand control to next generation: KPMG Private Enterprise European Family Business Barometer

 ● 62 percent of Europe’s family businesses are confident or very confident about the future